danielrenzal/foodle/README.md

 # Foodle

 ## Description
 A website to search for different food recipes using the [Spoonacular API](https://spoonacular.com/food-api/).
 This project is made to be included for my sample projects collection for my portfolio as a beginner front-end developer.
-This project was also bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was also created with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies Used
 - React